Must see in Granada: discover the best viewpoints

 granada por el mundo

 This is the highest viewpoint in Granada, so you must walk up a slope to get there, but keep in mind that the angle you have is absolutely unique.
-On the left, the Alhambra stands out; opposite, the Albaicin and the historic centre are the protagonists and, on the right, Sierra Elvira spreads out.
-The beauty of this scenery is overwhelming, you will never forget the feeling of breathing in such a magical place.
+On the left, the Alhambra stands out; opposite, the Albaicin and the historic centre are the protagonists, and on the right, Sierra Elvira spreads out.
+The beauty of this scenery is overwhelming; you will never forget the feeling of breathing in such a magical place.

 Carmen de la Victoria viewpoint